Skip to content

 This spawns a team that reverse-engineers your codebase into SNIPER artifacts:

-• docs/brief.md -- what the project does
+• docs/spec.md -- what the project does, its scope, and constraints

 Project Structure After Init